Some devote half their income to house payments

 Many middle-class families who work in local businesses have also been displaced.
 "It's strictly labor force," McGee said.
 "We feel very strongly that there needs to be affordable housing for all income levels."
 The story in the Norwalk school system is a bit different, with an even split between employees who live in Norwalk and those who commute, said Human Resources Director Fay Ruotolo.
 However, those who commute and those who live close by break into distinct categories.
 About 80 percent of the district's secretaries and aides, 72 percent of the district's custodians, and 49 percent of the district's nurses live in the district.

-Ruotolo, however, the district's secretaries, aides and nurses often
+Ruotolo, however, the district's secretaries, aides and nurses

-people who already live in the city, want a second income and want to
+people who already live in the city, want a second income and

 the same hours that their children are in school.
-A smaller percentage
+A smaller

 of the higher-paid employees live in the city.
-About 30 percent of the
+About 30

 principals and 38 percent of teachers